JoonaPasanen/LogisticRegressionModel/README.md

 A simple logistic regression model that uses age differentials, ATP-ranking differentials and surface specific elos from the last 20-years of ATP matches to predict the probabilities that each of the players of a match is the winner.
-Overall the model performs comparably to publicly found models of similar complexity.

 Metrics from the model: